1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 “UNITED STATES OF AMERICA” curves along the upper rim.
 The date “1888” sits centered below Liberty’s portrait.
 Each numeral’s sharpness varies depending on die state and circulation.

 Behind Liberty’s neck, a ribbon holds the headdress.
-Designer James Longacre’s initial “L” appears on this ribbon, though it was added to the master die in 1864 and remains small.
+Designer James Longacre’s initial “L” appears on this ribbon, added to the master die in 1864 and remaining small enough that many collectors miss it entirely.

 The portrait shows Liberty’s hair curling behind her ear and falling to her shoulder.
-These curls are high points that wear quickly in circulation.
+These curls are high points that wear quickly in circulation, making them key indicators of grade.

 The Reverse Of The 1888 Indian Head Penny